 Heidi wears many hats at Turnstone.
-She is our main point of contact at the office, working on contracts and invoicing, insurance, safety, and beyond for our clients.
+She is our main point of contact at the office, working on contracts and invoicing, insurance, safety, and beyond for our team and clients.
 She is a chef and loves the outdoors.
 In her spare time, you will find her whipping something up in the kitchen, running or hiking.
-You might also find her watching a movie with some cake and/or ice cream in hand as well.
+You might also find her watching a movie with some cake and/or ice cream in hand.

 Paul Keller Superintendent